davidfrid02/firefly-ha/README.md

 ## Description
-The service fetch articales from engadget website, counts the words from all the essays combiend
+The service fetch articales from engadget website, counts the words from all the essays combiend and returns the top 10 words.
-returns: top 10 words

 ## Prerequisites